boncabee/bfv-aimassist/README.md

 Button, FoV, Distance, Aim Location, etc. is configurable to fit with your needs

-This is my best settings, looks more natural, sometimes mises, not aggressive and not too suspicious
+This is my best settings, looks more natural, sometimes misses, not aggressive and not too suspicious

 ![x](https://github.com/boncabee/bfv-aimassist/blob/main/Screenshot%20(231).png)